-The term 'Cost of Living' is included in the Economics edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Cost of Living' is included in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Cost of living refers to the sum of money individuals require in order to maintain a given standard of living.
 The two concepts of standard of living and cost of living are therefore closely related.
 Expenses included in such a concept include all necessary costs for sustaining life, such as food, housing, health care, and taxes.
 This living cost frequently finds use in comparing the expenses to live between one city and another one.
 It is similarly closely connected with salaries and wages.
 This is because the levels for salaries are commonly measured up against the costs which individuals must pay in order to sustain their typical living standard in a given geographical area.
 Such living costs can and often do vary substantially from one part of the United States to the next.